jlriddell12/lamsdell_problem_1/README.md

 #### CHALLENGES
   For the loop to produce a dataframe output for each sheet, the variable in the for/in statement must be renamed according to each sheet at the end of the loop.

+  Also, how to include group mean in the loop as it is based off species (where there is 6 rows) compared to the matrix which has 55.
+Possibly create another loop, but that would be a seperate output than the recoded matrix.

 ### EXAMPLE CODE:
 #### Script: